IIIF/api/source/presentation/4.0/index.md

 3. Audio and Video recordings        (time-based, transcriptions)
 4. 3D scans of objects               (3D)
 5. Periodicals                       (Collections, Ranges, navDate)
-6. Archival collections              (Collections, Ranges, navDate)
-7. Storytelling and exhibitions      (State, annotations)
+6. Storytelling and exhibitions      (State, annotations)

 see Terminology at the end